DMOJ/docs/docs/site/installation.md

 ```

 ## Compiling assets

-DMOJ uses `sass` and `autoprefixer` to generate the site stylesheets.
-DMOJ comes with a `make_style.sh` script that may be ran to compile and optimize the stylesheets.
+The DMOJ uses `sass` and `autoprefixer` to generate the site stylesheets.
+The DMOJ comes with a `make_style.sh` script that may be run to compile and optimize the stylesheets.

 ```shell-session
 (dmojsite) $ ./make_style.sh